QUEER CAFE │ LGBTQ INFORMATION NETWORK │ RAINBOW OF

 about your sexual orientation, or being "gay curious,"

-is really common for a lot of teens
+is really common and natural for a lot of teens

 As one teenage girl said, "I am 16 years old and